Class Schedule, Spring 2008

 Week 1-- Medieval English ideas of identity: household goods, belief, and social organization; capitalism vs. feudal loyalty; God as a feudal lord.
 Come to class ready to work the first day!
 See the short but important reading assignments below.

 Thurs.
-1/31: Read A generall Rule to teche euery man that is willynge for to lerne to serve a lorde or mayster in euery thyng to his plesure [A fifteenth-century guide for household servants of the nobility].
+1/30: Read A generall Rule to teche euery man that is willynge for to lerne to serve a lorde or mayster in euery thyng to his plesure [A fifteenth-century guide for household servants of the nobility].
 The text of the "Rule," itself, runs from page 11 to page 17.
 A printable PDF version is stored here--remember to print pages 11-17 so that you can take notes and bring it to class!
-Also read the wills of Lady Alice West (†1395) and Dame Isabel, Countess of Warwick (†1439), in Furnivall's Earliest English Wills, and Sir Thomas Littleton, Littleton's Tenures in English, "Homage," "Fealty," "Attournment".
+Also read the wills of Lady Alice West (†1395), who was buried in Christ-Church, Hampshire, and Dame Isabel, Countess of Warwick (†1439), who was buried in Tewkesbury Abbey, in Furnivall's Earliest English Wills, and Sir Thomas Littleton, Littleton's Tenures in English, "Homage," "Fealty," "Attournment".
 Click here for a guide to today's class.

-Week 2--Medieval English feudal mentalities: love as a rule-based invention, and love among the estates of English society; so-called "courtly love" and Christian marriages; Chaucer's lyrics and dream visions: the two kinds of "courtship," erotic and political / love, death & dream psychology
+Week 2--Medieval English feudal mentalities in short lyrics: love as a rule-based invention, and love among the estates of English society; so-called "courtly love" and Christian marriages; Chaucer's lyrics and dream visions: the two kinds of "courtship," erotic and political / love, death & dream psychology

 Wed.
-2/6: Middle English practice conferences (c.
+2/5: Middle English practice conferences (c.
 20 minutes each).
-Prepare to read me a passage of at least one coherent sentence from Parliament of Foules, ll.
+Prepare to read me, in your best Middle English, a passage of at least one coherent sentence (not "line of poetry") from Parliament of Foules, ll.
 1-699, and be ready to tell me, in Modern English paraphrase, what Chaucer told us in Middle English.
+Click here for the online schedule and email me several times you might be able to meet.

 Thurs.
-2/7: Background: Read the Chaucer biographical material in RC xv-xxvi and Chaucer's Parliament of Foules, ll.
+2/6: Background: Read the Chaucer biographical material in RC xv-xxvi and Chaucer's Parliament of Foules, ll.
 1-699.
 For a free, online version of the poem at the Online Medieval & Classical Library (Douglas B. Killings and Roy Tennant), click here.
 For some additional interpretive help with PoF, click here.
+Parliament of Foules "Dramatis Personae"

 Fri.
-2/8: Middle English practice conferences (c.
+2/7: Middle English practice conferences (c.
 20 minutes each).
-Prepare to read me a passage of at least one coherent sentence from The Boke of the Duchess, ll.
+Prepare to read me, in your best Middle English, a passage of at least one coherent sentence from The Boke of the Duchess, ll.
 1-709, and be ready to tell me, in Modern English paraphrase, what Chaucer told us in Middle English.
+Click here for the online schedule and email me several times you might be able to meet.

 Week 3--Geoffrey Chaucer, dream visions: the two kinds of "courtship," erotic and political / love, death & dream psychology

 Tue.
-2/12: Read Chaucer's The Boke of the Duchess, ll.
+2/11: Read Chaucer's The Boke of the Duchess, ll.
 1-709.
 (Note: this hyperlink goes to a general introduction to the poem.)
 For a free, online version of the poem at the Online Medieval & Classical Library (Douglas B. Killings and Roy Tennant), click here.
+To read an English translation of the Ovidian narrative Chaucer summarizes in the BoD introduction, click here.

 Wed.
-2/13: Middle English conferences (c.
+2/12: Middle English conferences (c.
 20 minutes).
-Prepare to read me a passage of at least one coherent sentence from The Boke of the Duchess, ll.
-71901334, and be ready to tell me, in Modern English paraphrase, what Chaucer told us in Middle English.
+Prepare to read me, in your best Middle English, a passage of at least one coherent sentence from The Boke of the Duchess, ll.
+719-1334, and be ready to tell me, in Modern English paraphrase, what Chaucer told us in Middle English.
+Click here for the online schedule and email me several times you might be able to meet.

 Week 5--Middle English English Breton Lais with No Link to Marie. / the "Gawain" romances Click here for some analytical strategies for writing about folk-art literature in the lais, and the Gawain-romances, vs. the self-conscious, "high-art" literature of Chaucer and the Pearl-Poet.